cyberkoi/Pre-RGSoC-Team-Melbourne-Discourse/Project-Plan.md

 **During RGSoC**

 * Schedule a Javascript workshop at Redbubble.
 Particulars of this workshop will relate to building the plugin.
-* Update our blog and social media requirements with our progress for rgsoc.
+* Update our blog and social media with our progress for rgsoc.
+*
+* Redbubble = coaching company + our workspace at Melbourne CBD.

 ## 7. How It Will Work